plone/ploneorg.core/docs/stats.rst

 .. note::

-        At the moment only the Github, Pypi, Stackoverflow and Twitter stats are available.
+        At the moment only the GitHub, PyPI, Stackoverflow and Twitter stats are available.

 Stats receiver view
 -------------------